Rhomb-io/rhio-pinmap/README.md

 # Rhomb.io Duino Pinmap

-Rhomb.io Duino Pinmap is a header file to use with Master modules (microcontrollers) of Rhomb.io.
+rhio-pinmap is a header file to use with Master Modules (microcontrollers) of [rhomb.io](https://rhomb.io).
 It includes all the pins of the master modules, mainly those compatible with the Arduino framework.
 This header is a great help to make the same code compatible with different types of MCUs, at least regarding the number of pins to use.

 Let's take an example.
 All masters have a led routed to an MCU pin.
 Due to hardware design issues this led is not always routed to the same pin number.
 For example in the _Duino One_ the pin of the led is `9` so in our code, when we use arduino framework, we can write `digitalWrite(9, HIGH);`, which will turn on the led.
 This code however is not valid for a _Duino Mega_ because the led is routed on pin 13.
 If we want our code to be compatible with both a _Duino One_ and a _Mega_ instead of directly writing the pin number we include the header rhio-pinmap.h that includes the LED macro and write `digitalWrite(LED, HIGH);`.